VictoriaChoy/victoriachoy.github.io/README.md

 ![image](https://user-images.githubusercontent.com/109213222/180602593-f66f6700-5d79-4433-a7e8-4db96426ddcc.png)

 The letter monster was designed for phonics, including phonetic proficiency associated with the recognition of letter shapes.
+Students had fun fetching a card from the monster's mouth and shouting out the names of letters as in a competition.

 ![image](https://user-images.githubusercontent.com/109213222/180603083-ae0feb26-dfef-4779-aea6-7696da46bb96.png)